 Your role in an aviation ERP

-Knowing the responsibilities of your role within a flight department can also help companies in an emergency scenario.
+Knowing the responsibilities of your role within a department will help in an emergency scenario.

 - Schedulers and Dispatchers